dotMavriQ/Slactac/README.md

 ![Slactac Logo](https://raw.githubusercontent.com/dotMavriQ/Slactac/refs/heads/master/icons/icon128.png)

-**Slactac** is a browser extension for Chromium-based browsers (Chrome, Microsoft Edge, Brave, etc.) that lets you persistently override and customize Slack channel names.
+**Slactac** is a browser extension that lets you persistently override and customize Slack channel names.
 Personalize your workspace by renaming channels to something more meaningful or easier to recognize. *(Note: user renaming is not supported yet.)*

+**Now available for Chrome, Edge, Brave, and Firefox!**

 ---

-## ✅ Now Available on the Chrome Web Store!
+## ✅ Installation

+### Chrome Web Store (Chrome, Edge, Brave)

-You can install **Slactac** directly from the Chrome Web Store:
+Install directly from the Chrome Web Store:

 [https://chromewebstore.google.com/detail/slactac/gnjiocbockjlkpnlonimgihcbhpdephe](https://chromewebstore.google.com/detail/slactac/gnjiocbockjlkpnlonimgihcbhpdephe)

 If you find **Slactac** useful, please consider leaving a rating or short review.
 Any feedback helps support development and improves the extension for everyone.
 Obrigado!

+### Firefox

+Download the Firefox release from [GitHub Releases](https://github.com/dotMavriQ/Slactac/releases):

+1. Download `slactac_firefox-vX.X.X.zip` from the latest Firefox release
+2. Extract the ZIP file
+3. Open Firefox and go to `about:debugging#/runtime/this-firefox`
+4. Click **Load Temporary Add-on**
+5. Select the `manifest.json` from the extracted folder

 ---